philanc/slua/doc/luatweetnacl.md

-### tweetnacl
+### luatweetnacl

-This is a binding to the wonderful NaCl crypto library by Dan Bernstein, Tanja Lange et al. -- http://nacl.cr.yp.to/
+This is a Lua binding to the wonderful NaCl crypto library by Dan Bernstein, Tanja Lange et al. -- http://nacl.cr.yp.to/

 The version included here is the "Tweet" version ("NaCl in 100 tweets") by Dan Bernstein et al. -- http://tweetnacl.cr.yp.to/index.html (all the tweet nacl code is included in this library.

 To understand the NaCl specs, the reader is referred to the NaCl specs at http://nacl.cr.yp.to/.
 This binding is very thin and should be easy to use for anybody knowing NaCl.

-On the other hand, the binding does not include convenience functions (eg, for dealing with the "32-byte null prefix" and other API specificity).
-Convenience functions are expected to be implemented in Lua (or maybe in this library in the future)
+The Lua binding hides the NaCl idiosynchrasies
+(32 mandatory leading null bytes for the text to encrypt and 16 leading null bytes in the encrypted text).
+So the user does not need to provide or take care of these leading null spaces.

+The binding has also been built and tested as a standalone extension library on Linux with Lua-5.3.3, Lua-5.2.4 and Lua-5.1.5 - see the [luatweetnacl repository](https://github.com/philanc/luatweetnacl).

+It should work for any POSIXy system featuring /dev/urandom (used by function 'randombytes()')

-Functions:
+### Functions:
 ```
 randombytes(n)
 	return a string containing n random bytes